Elevatorisbest/Lyridan/README.md

 - **Japanese** (🇯🇵)
 - **Russian** (🇷🇺)

-### Export into a text file ready for import into external programs like Ultra Star Creator
+### Export to a text file ready for import into external programs like Ultra Star Creator

 - Syllabe separator can be replaced with any character or set of characters you wish to use up to 20 characters long.